 Our Board exercises its discretion in combining or separating the roles of Chairman of the Board and Chief Executive Officer as it deems appropriate in light of prevailing circumstances.
 We believe that we, like many U.S. companies, are well-served by a flexible leadership structure.
-At the current time, August J. Troendle, our President and Chief Executive Officer, serves as Chairman of the Board.
+August J. Troendle, our President and Chief Executive Officer, serves as Chairman of the Board.
 Our Board has determined that combining the roles of Chairman of the Board and Chief Executive Officer is best for our Company and its stockholders at this time because it promotes unified leadership by Mr. Troendle and allows for a single, clear focus for management to execute the Company's strategy and business plans.
-Our Board is comprised of individuals with extensive experience in finance, healthcare industry and public company management and, with the exception of Mr. Troendle, is comprised of directors who meet the independence standards of NASDAQ.
-For these reasons and because of the strong leadership of Mr. Troendle as Chairman of the Board and Chief Executive Officer, our Board has concluded that our current leadership structure is appropriate at this time.
-However, our Board will continue to periodically review our leadership structure and may make such changes in the future as it deems appropriate.
+Our Board is comprised of individuals with extensive experience in finance, the healthcare industry and public company management and, with the exception of Mr. Troendle, is comprised of directors who meet the independence standards of NASDAQ.
+For these reasons and because of the strong leadership of Mr. Troendle as Chairman of the Board and Chief Executive Officer, our Board and Chief Executive Officer, our Board will continue to periodically review our leadership structure and may make such changes in the future as it deems appropriate.